 Such programs served 13 million kids in 2012 with most eating reduced-price or free meals.
 In recent years, programs have added more whole grains and fruit, while cutting trans fat and reducing sodium.
 Ditto for national school lunches.

 Snacking on the right foods is important.

-Parents should steer kids away from processed foods, such as potato chips and sugary beverages and sodas.
-We’ve got a ways to go, though: 68 percent of students still bring at least one sugary drink to school and drink it.
+Parents should steer kids away from processed foods, such as potato chips, sugary beverages and sodas.
+We’ve got a ways to go, though 68 percent of students still bring at least one sugary drink to school and drink it.
 Encourage smart snacks, instead.
 That means an edible of less than 200 calories, with 230 mg or less of sodium and zero trans fat.
-Check labels carefully to assess contents—or simply offer whole foods, like carrot sticks (41 calories), apples (52 calories) or a handful of almonds (162 calories).
+Check labels carefully to assess contents—or simply offer whole foods, like carrot sticks (41 calories), apples (52 calories), or a handful of almonds (162 calories).

 P.E. is key.